-- a) Where thresholds of NO_X+NMHC or NO_X+THC were provided, the NO_X emission factor was calculated using the NO_X to NMHC or NO_X to THC ratio as determined by the emission factors provided in AP-42.
-Conversion of organics performed using ratios given in Table 3-1. - b) SOx emission factor calculated using the following equation: S X 0.02 X D X (1/HV), where S = weight percent sulfur content of the fuel, 0.02 = conversion factor converting the weight percent to a weight fraction multiplied by the ratio of the molecular weight of SO2 to the molecular weight of sulfur, D = the density of the fuel, and HV = the heating value of the fuel.
-For this calculation, the values used were S 0.0015%, D 7.14 lb/gal, and HV 0.138 MMBtu/gal.
-Emission factor calculated in units of lb/MMBtu and converted to lb/hp-hr using an average Brake-Specific Fuel Consumption (BSFC) of 8089 Btu/hp-hr. - c) VOC emission factors were estimated using the THC, NMHC, or TOC values calculated as in Note (a).
+- a.
+Where thresholds of NO_X+NMHC or NO_X+THC were provided, the NO_X emission factor was calculated using the NO_X to NMHC or NO_X to THC ratio as determined by the emission factors provided in AP-42.
+Conversion of organics performed using ratios given in Table 3-1. - b.
+SO_X emission factor calculated using the following equation: S X 0.02 X D X (1/HV), where S = weight percent sulfur content of the fuel, 0.02 = conversion factor converting the weight percent to a weight fraction multiplied by the ratio of the molecular weight of SO2 to the molecular weight of sulfur, D = the density of the fuel, and HV = the heating value of the fuel.
+For this calculation, the values used were S 0.0015% (corresponding to 15 ppm Ultra Low Sulfur), D 7.14 lb/gal, and HV 0.138 MMBtu/gal.
+Emission factor calculated in units of lb/MMBtu and converted to lb/hp-hr using an average Brake-Specific Fuel Consumption (BSFC) of 8089 Btu/hp-hr. - c.
+VOC emission factors were estimated using the THC, NMHC, or TOC values calculated as in Note (a).
 Emission factor given in AP-42 was converted from units of lb/MMBtu to lb/hp-hr using an average Brake-Specific Fuel Consumption (BSFC) of 8089 Btu/hp-hr.
-The TOC emission factor given in AP-42 assumed to be equal TOG and the conversion of organics to VOC was performed using the ratios given in Table 3-1. - d) For Particulate Matter (PM) it is assumed that PM=PM10=PM{2.5}. - e) Regulation allows for the phasing in of these emission limits for engines within these model years that operate at a rated speed > 2650 rpm.
-For simplicity, the emission limits for the previous model year is provided.
+The TOC emission factor given in AP-42 assumed to be equal TOG and the conversion of organics to VOC was performed using the ratios given in Table 3-1.

+d.
+For Particulate Matter (PM) it is assumed that PM=PM10=PM{2.5}.